 In one form or another, every culture that remembered Saturn’s reign regarded the planet-god as the Father of Kings, the Father of the Nation or the Race.
 Ancient traditions identified the Ugaritic and Hebrew El as Saturn.
 And it was said that the Israelites once saw themselves as Saturn’s children…

-But there was a dark side to Saturn, reflecting the catastrophic end of the Golden Age… It’s almost impossible to believe that people sacrificed their own children, either symbolically or laterally to the planet-god Saturn.
+But there was a dark side to Saturn, reflecting the catastrophic end of the Golden Age… It’s almost impossible to believe that people sacrificed their own children, either symbolically or literally to the planet-god Saturn.
 Saturn was remembered as the devourer of his own children and as Moloch, demanding sacrifice and as El or Elohim commanding Abraham to sacrifice his own son, Isaac. ((Symbols of an Alien Sky Documentary))

 The point is, the disagreements between us are the result of all the mystical mumbo jumbo that has been layered on throughout the centuries by centralizers who found it necessary to warp the original messages in order to control the masses.